sjbennett123/polarlarp/content/current_writeups/unspoiled_caves_1/_index.md

 number_of_cast_members: 7
 Roles: Adult Gnawing Ones x3, Bloody Rats x4

+Props:
+  - Bloody Rat Mask and Tail,
+  - Bug Costuming
+  - Green Tabard
-Props:  Bloody Rat Mask and Tail, Bug Costuming and Green Tabard, Bloody Fist Banner and Base
+  - Bloody Fist Banner and Base
-treasure: Production Item, Components, Coins
+treasure:

-Rumors: |
-  “I have received a rather… Disturbing report from the Rangers Guild of Stonewood.
-There has been an odd disappearance as of late regarding various bugs in or around Stonewood.
-Not sure what this means for us, but it seems to be linked to something odd… According to Guildmaster Fuli Oakrider, the bugs most prominently missing are ones that can burrow and ones that feed on wood…”

-  Faerune Leafdancer, Speaker of the Guilds, Voice of Runes Hammer
+  - Production Item
+  - Components
+  - Coins

 Hook: Know Your Enemy provided them with a map and information on the Gnawing Ones, but Magnus Kane brought them a Fumigation Device and gave them a detailed rundown how to defeat these creatures.
 Now it is upto the Adventurers to clear them
 scenes: